antonioborondo/environment/command_line/command_line.md

     ![Screenshot](images/git_for_windows_02.png?raw=true)

-1. Unselect "Windows Explorer integration", select "Check daily for Git for Windows updates" and click on the "Next" button:
+1. Uncheck "Windows Explorer integration", check "Check daily for Git for Windows updates" and click on the "Next" button:

     ![Screenshot](images/git_for_windows_03.png?raw=true)